 I joined Middlesex University Business School after working several years as a researcher and forecaster at the National Institute of Economic and Social Research (NIESR).
 I have worked on a wide range of topics in applied economics, such as exchange rate volatility, the impacts of the Basel Capital Accord in emerging markets, the development of macroeconomic measures of credit risk, the macroeconomic determinants of FDI.
-More recently, my work has focused on financial economics issues, such a the correlations of equity returns, the impact of Brexit on the equity returns in Europe and on asset pricing.
+More recently, my work has focused on financial economics, behavioural finance, fixed-income and asset pricing, with a particular focus on computational finance and big data analysis.

-I have undertaken research projects for the Department for International Development (Dfid), and the BBVA Foundation, on credit risk.
-I have contributed to papers on fiscal and monetary policy, FDI and exchange rate uncertainty and published in the International Journal of Finance and Economics, Economic Modelling, Journal of Trade and Economic Development and the Journal of Economic Integration.
+I have undertaken research projects on credit risk for the Department for International Development (Dfid), and the BBVA Foundation.
+I have contributed to papers on fiscal and monetary policy, FDI and exchange rate uncertainty and published in the International Journal of Finance and Economics, Economic Modelling, Journal of Trade and Economic Development, Physica A, and the Journal of Economic Integration.

-My main teaching interest are asset pricing (Fixed-income analysis, Derivatives and Structured Products), econometrics, behavioural finance, and decision theory.
+My main teaching interests are fixed-income analysis, derivatives and structured products, financial econometrics, behavioural finance, and decision theory.

-I have supervised several DPhil students, on interest rate risk, credit risk, population and environmental damage, institutional and corporate determinants of profit in global banking.
+I have supervised several DPhil students, on interest rate risk, credit risk, population and environmental damage, and on the interaction of institutional, macroeconomic and corporate determinants of profit in global banking.

 Barrell, Ray, Gottschalk, Sylvia, Orazgani, Ali and Kirby, S. (2009) Projections of migration inflows under alternative scenarios for the UK and world economies, Economics Paper 3, Communities and local Government, ISBN 9781409813125, (17 April 2009), https://webarchive.nationalarchives.gov.uk/20120919152652/http://www.communities.gov.uk/publications/communities/projectionsmigration and https://www.dora.dmu.ac.uk/handle/2086/17911